whad-team/whad-client/doc/source/ble/started.rst

     periph.start()

-It is also possible to trigger specific actions when a characteristic is read or written, through the dedicated callbacks provided by :class:`whad.ble.profile.GenericProfile`.
+It is also possible to trigger specific actions when a characteristic is read or written, through the dedicated callbacks provided by :class:`whad.ble.profile.Profile`.

 Advanced features
 -----------------